Info & Expectations

 We expect that staff build relationships with campers (and with each other) in ways that cannot be misconstrued as inappropriate.
 One-on-one time with a camper must happen in a public place, and bringing in a third person is always a good idea.
 Ideally, closer relationships should be built within the same gender.

-Arrival and Departure Staff are required to be at camp by 5pm Sunday afternoon and stay until 3pm Saturday.
+Arrival and Departure Staff are asked to be at camp by 5pm Sunday afternoon and stay for clean up and debrief once campers have left (2-3 hours).
 Staff must arrange with the director any variations of this at the time of application or as soon as possible.

 Cabin Leaders sleep in the cabins with their campers.
 Support Staff are in smaller cabins of 2-4.
 Support Staff lodging is connected, so it’s important to keep the noise level fairly low, as staff may be resting throughout the day.

 Running the kitchen is a huge job, and as such, anyone who isn’t kitchen staff is asked to stay out of the kitchen.
 Non-scheduled meals or snacks need to be cleared with the head cook or directors (don’t worry, camp feeds you lots), and staff must not take food off the shelf or out of the fridge without being authorized to do so.
 If you are bringing food specific to dietary needs, please communicate with the cooks as fridge space may be limited.